open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

   - namespaces
   verbs: ["get", "list", "watch"]
 ```

-In addition, the TargetAllocator needs the same permissions as a Prometheus instance would to find the matching targets
-from the CR instances.
+If you enable the the `prometheusCR` (set `spec.targetAllocator.prometheusCR.enabled` to `true`) in the `OpenTelemetryCollector` CR, you will also need to define the following roles.
+These give the TargetAllocator access to the `PodMonitor` and `ServiceMonitor` CRs.
+It also gives namespace access to the `PodMonitor` and `ServiceMonitor`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole